It’s a quirky, funny take on the fascinating human task of learning to talk.

 Around six weeks of age, babies begin to make vowel sounds, especially aah, ee, and ooh.
 They eventually progress to consonant-vowel pairs, such as boo, da, and even mama and dada—but these “words” have no meaning to babies yet.
 They still have to determine “word boundaries” in the sound combinations they hear around them.

 Most children begin to say single words with meaning, always nouns, at 12-18 months.
 This is the stage when children can point to—and eventually name—photos or illustrations of objects in their books.

 One of my grandsons enjoyed his books immensely when he entered the pointing-and-naming stage.

-In fact, it was interacting with him that gave me the idea for my newest book, Say & Pray Bible.
-(You can learn more, see a sample here, and find links to preorder here.)
+In fact, it was interacting with him that gave me the idea for my book Say & Pray Bible.
+(You can learn more, see a sample here, and find links for ordering here.)

 Around 24 months, children begin to say two-word, noun plus verb sentences, such as “Cat run.”
 In time, sentences become longer and include adjectives and adverbs, but no function words: “Big cat run fast.”
 Last to develop is the use of function words (such as the and an) and more complex sound combinations and sentence forms.

 Human beings seem to be hardwired to acquire language and learn to speak—evidence that, as the Bible says, we are “fearfully and wonderfully made” (Psalm 139).
 But there’s a lot we can do to help little ones learn and have normal language development.